 Added Value

-Being Customer Centric is a core value at Automationnth.
-Understanding the difficult situation the customer was in, having invested significant time and money to a design, only to part with the original designer, Automationnth sought opportunities for the customer to leverage existing resources and minimize additional expenses.
+Being Customer Centric is a core value at Automation NTH.
+We understood the difficult situation the customer was in.
+They invested significant time and money into a design, only to part with the original designer, and were in danger of a failed automation project.
+Automation NTH sought opportunities for the customer to leverage existing resources and minimize additional expenses.

 One area of opportunity was at the Capping Station.
 As mentioned, capping torque is a CTQ metric, and the customer wanted to guarantee caps were placed properly onto tubes.
 The original design called for a camera inspection at the Dispense Station that was no longer necessary.